Environmental Studies Program - Courses

 Morphological properties of soils as natural bodies, factors in processes of development, systems of classification at topographic, regional and global scales, including soil fertility and its role in land use.
 Prerequisites: ENVI 101, 201, or GEOG 121.
 Taught every other year (Spring 2013)

 ENVI 325.
-ECOLOGICAL PRINCIPLES AND AGRICULTURAL PRACTICES
+ECOLOGICAL AGRICULTURE

 ENVI 326.
 FORESTS, ENVIRONMENT AND CIVILIZATION